LGFae/swww/README.md

 For a more complete description, run *swww --help* or *swww \<subcommand\>
 --help*.

+Finally, to get a feel for what you can do with some shell scripting, check out the 'example_scripts' folder.
+It can help you get started.

 ## Caveats/Limitations

 I had a glorious name when I started this project, but alas, I couldn't quite